-Chinese students receive formative assessments throughout their education.
-These typically take the form of year-end or term-end tests as well as casual assessment from teachers.
-They are also required to take graduation examinations at the end of primary, lower secondary and upper secondary school, in addition to the entrance examinations for the next level of schooling.
-These tests are formulated by the local education departments and their content differs across localities (they typically assess at least mathematics and Chinese language knowledge, though they can include other subjects).
+Chinese students participate in a variety of assessments throughout their education.
+These typically take the form of year-end or term-end tests as well as informal assessment from teachers.
+They are also required to take graduation examinations at the end of primary, lower secondary, and upper secondary school, in addition to the entrance examinations for the next level of schooling.
+These tests are formulated by the local education departments and their content differs across localities (they typically assess at least mathematics and Chinese language knowledge, and can include other subjects).
 Although it is possible for students who are not able to attend an elite lower secondary school to perform well on upper secondary entrance examinations, this is not likely, and therefore a child’s ultimate educational success may be determined quite early on in his or her academic career.

 The Structure of Shanghai’s Education System